 The best family photo ideas

-Family photoshoots have transformed from the obligatory yearly commitment of stiff poses and smiles to something much more precious.
+Family photoshoots have transformed from the obligatory yearly commitment of stiff poses and smiles to something much more precious and that can be captured any time of year.
 They’re opportunities to not only capture memories, but make them in the process too.
-We’ve gathered 10 family photoshoot ideas that start with fun and end with high-quality keepsakes to treasure for a lifetime.
+We’ve gathered 10 family photo ideas that start with fun and end with high-quality keepsakes that you and your family members can treasure for a lifetime.

 Photo: Lorenza in Vancouver for Flytographer.
 Stacey and their family capture memories in Vancouver with a family photo session.